w3c/wai-tutorials/source/forms/index.html.erb.md

 - **[Form Instructions](instructions.html):** Provide instructions to help users understand how to complete the form and individual form controls.

-- **[Validating Input](validation.html):** Use built-in HTML5 features, and, where needed, custom scripts to validate user input and help users avoid mistakes.
+- **[Validating Input](validation.html):** Validate input provided by the user, and provide options to undo changes and confirm data entry.

-- **[User Notifications](notifications.html):** Provide feedback to users to indicate errors, successes, and so that they can undo or confirm changes.
+- **[User Notifications](notifications.html):** Notify users about successful task completion, any errors, and provide instructions to correct mistakes.

 - **[Multi-Step Forms](multi-step.html):** Divide long forms into multiple smaller forms that constitute a series of logical steps or stages.